 The first few months of 2020 have been rife with bad news for markets and investing.
 There has long been a threat of a global recession looming, with central banks employing policies to stave it off.
 But now, with the impact of the Covid-19 outbreak ravaging the global economy, it seems that a catalyst has been found to spark a recession.

-Things are a little better for Brent Crude as it is predicted that prices could average $34.87 per barrel in Q2 and $39.05 in Q3, according to the poll.
+Brent Crude as it is predicted that prices could average $39.05 in Q3, according to a poll.
 In Q4, Brent Crude might even climb above $40 to reach $44.08.
-On the more negative side of things, Goldman Sachs is warning that we may see $20 oil in Q2.

 OPEC have also weighed in on their prediction for 2020, and based on extremely low oil growth in 2020, they too have lowered their prediction.
 OPEC sees global oil demand forecast rising by mere 60,000 bpd in 2020 and is also predicting a global economic growth at 2.4 percent this year, down from a forecast of 3.0-percent growth in last month’s report.